 Unfortunately not, but tourists can get a medical card in Oregon.
 Don’t worry though, the products are virtually the same in Washington.
 The only difference is the tax rate.

-What do you need to purchase cannabis in a licensed marijuana shop?
+What do you need to purchase cannabis in a licensed cannabis shop?

 All you need is any valid form of government-issued identification, from anywhere in the world, proving that you are over the age of 21.

-What types of marijuana will the stores sell?
+What types of cannabis will the stores sell?

-Recreational marijuana stores will also sell a number of other types of marijuana products, including but not limited to:
+Recreational cannabis stores will also sell a number of other types of cannabis products, including but not limited to:

-Where can I buy marijuana Seeds in Seattle?
+Where can I buy cannabis Seeds in Seattle?

-Unfortunately, you cannot buy marijuana seeds in Seattle or anywhere in Washington through legal retail stores.
-Mail order seed companies do operate in the US & Canada, but their legal status remains in the grey / black market realm.
+Unfortunately, you cannot buy cannabis seeds in Seattle or anywhere in Washington through legal retail stores.
+Mail-order seed companies do operate in the US & Canada, but their legal status remains in the grey / black market realm.